knative/docs/docs/eventing/broker/mt-channel-based-broker.md

 kubectl -n default get broker mybroker
 ```

-## Creating a custom MT broker without default configurations
+## Creating a custom MT broker using custom configurations

-You can construct an entire custom broker object to suit your use case, without using any of the default configurations.
+You can construct a custom broker object to suit your use case, without using the default configurations.

 For example, to create a broker that has a different Kafka configuration, you can create a custom configuration as shown in the example.
 In this example, the number of partitions has been increased to 10.